-When you understand what types of information are published in each type of resource, you will be able to choose a resource most suitable to your research needs at each stage of your research.
+Understanding what types of information are published in each type of resource will help you choose resources that are most suitable to your research needs at each stage of your research.

 The best resource to find a concise overview or summary of a topic, written by a topic specialist.
 Often lists additional references.
 We have both print and electronic reference works.